luqeei1/asset-optimizer/README.md

 <h1> Asset Optimization using Sharpe ratio</h1>

+PLEASE NOTE : this project is still under development.

 Welcome to my asset optimization using sharpe ratio.
 To begin, please ```cd fastapi_backend``` and create a virtual environment and start this venv as shown below:

 ```